 Challenges

-• Drug cost in developing markets: In India, the treatment cost reduces the patient access to TPO-RA drugs.
-A complete treatment cycle may exceed ₹32,010 monthly, and these are out-of-pocket costs for most patients without full insurance.
-India's Ministry of Health and Family Welfare states that less than 30.4% of ITP patients diagnosed are on TPO-RA therapy despite medical need.
-The absence of strong public reimbursement policies, along with the fragmentation of insurance coverage, discourages thrombopoietin receptor agonist market penetration.
+• Drug cost in developing and developed markets: In Canada, the treatment cost reduces patient access to TPO-RA drugs.
+A complete treatment cycle may exceed $27,118, according to the NLM report in June 2024, and these are out-of-pocket costs for most patients without full insurance.
+The absence of strong public reimbursement policies, along with the fragmentation of insurance coverage, discourages market penetration.
 Pricing strategies based on affordability or local production incentives could unlock future growth prospects, particularly for biosimilar or generic TPO-RAs.

 Thrombopoietin Receptor Agonist Market Size and Forecast: